Breast Implant Cancer (BIA-ALCL)

-Implant-associated ALCL is often very difficult to diagnose, so it is very important that you notify your doctor immediately if you have any unusual breast symptoms such as persistent pain, lumps, swelling, or asymmetry.
+Implant-associated ALCL is often very difficult to diagnose, so it is very important that you notify your doctor immediately if you have any unusual breast symptoms such as persistent swelling, painful swelling, lumps, or asymmetry.

 BREAST IMPLANT CANCER LAWSUITS

-Information suggests that women with breast implants have a very low but increased risk of developing ALCL compared to women who do not have breast implants.
+Based upon what is now know, information suggests that women with textured breast implants have a very low but increased risk of developing ALCL compared to women who do not have breast implants.

 Alley, Clark & Greiwe continues to litigate a number of medical device cases.
 Each personal injury attorney at our law firm has extensive experience representing clients seriously injured due to defective medical devices and drug products.
 Our firm is reviewing potential textured breast implant lawsuits for women diagnosed with anaplastic large cell lymphoma (ALCL).
 If you have been diagnosed with non-Hodgkin's lymphoma of the breast, or ALCL from breast implants, please contact an experienced medical device attorney at Alley, Clark & Greiwe for a free consultation regarding your legal rights.

 Click here to read the study from JAMA Oncol. published online January 4, 2018